Health and Safety

 For the convenience of Parents, a copy of the U.S.D.A. guidelines are available at each program location.
-Parents can also contact the administrative office or visit the ‘Resources’ tab on our website, wisconsinyouthcompany.org.
+Parents can also contact the administrative office or click here.

 Allergies and Special Diets

 It’s vitally important that any and all allergies to food be communicated during the registration process.
-Based on the health history and the emergency care plan form, accommodation plans, if needed, will be created to fit the individual needs of children.
+Based on the health history and the emergency care plan form, accommodation plans will be created to fit the individual needs of children.
 Parents are responsible for providing the items necessary for the accommodation plan.

 In the unlikely event that an animal bites a child, 911 will be called in order to secure the animal and verify rabies shots.
 Staff will also notify Parents.
 Staff will provide first aid and will document the bite.

-School buses or a Wisconsin Youth bus or van are the preferred means of transporting children in the program.
-Documentation of adequate liability insurance must be on file with Wisconsin Youth if the services of an independent transportation company are used.
+School buses or a Wisconsin Youth Company bus or van are the preferred means of transporting children in the program.
+Documentation of adequate liability insurance must be on-file with Wisconsin Youth Company if the services of an independent transportation company are used.
 In an emergency, privately-owned vehicles may be used only with the prior approval of the risk management director, provided that the following rules are met:

-- Wisconsin Youth has documentation of adequate automobile liability insurance coverage on file.
+- Wisconsin Youth Company has documentation of adequate automobile liability insurance coverage on-file

 When children are regularly provided transportation from home or school to a licensed program, or from a licensed program to home or school the following will be documented on-site and in the vehicle: